Rencutie/operator_bot/README.md

 - Textual level system <br>
 - random nsfw media matching given tags using rule34 API <br>

-# WIP :
-- Using command tree for more understandable navigation (/ban -> /moderation ban for exemple)

 # TODO :
 - Switching the json storage with an SQLite database <br>
 - Support for being on multiple servers independently<br>